 #1.
 The most disappointing and missing feature of Galaxy S10: Iris scanner is gone

 Obviously, the iris scanner was improved dramatically in Galaxy S9.
 It is faster than all other unlocking methods including the fingerprint scanner because of the less-ideal location and smaller size of the fingerprint scanner.
 If you are using a case or cover for Galaxy S9 or S9, it is not easy to reach the fingerprint scanner.

 When more and more owners realized and started to enjoy this unlock feature, Samsung removed it in Galaxy S10.
 You have to use your face (face recognition) or fingerprint reader to unlock Galaxy S10 if you do not want to type the PIN/password.

 None of the 4 Galaxy S10 models has the iris scanner.

 The reason given by Samsung is the lack of bezel space for the iris scanner.

 But if they can punch a hole for the front-facing camera(s), why cannot punch another hole for iris scanner?
 Here is the Galaxy S1o layout.

 Bixby is quite good if you compare it to Siri.
 But if you compare it to Google Assistant, which is shipped with all Android Pie phones, Bixby is far behind.

 But Samsung pushed Bixby so hard that a dedicated hardware Bixby key was introduced in Galaxy S8 and S8+, and all subsequent Galaxy phones get the button below the volume keys.

 The most annoying part is that you cannot remap the button for other more useful features. e..g.
-Launching the camera or using it as a camera shutter button, if you have no intention to use Bixby, or have no intention to use the Bixby button.
+Launching the Galaxy S10 camera app or using it as a camera shutter button, if you have no intention to use Bixby, or have no intention to use the Bixby button.